rqlite/rqlite/DOC/DIAGNOSTICS.md

  ```

  ## Readiness checks
  rqlite nodes serve a "ready" status at `/readyz`.
-The endpoint will return `HTTP 200 OK` if the node is ready to respond to database requests.
+The endpoint will return `HTTP 200 OK` if the node is ready to respond to database requests and cluster management operations.
 An example access is shown below.

  ```bash
  $ curl localhost:4001/readyz